mohaimenz/acdnet/README.md

 1. Download/clone the repository.
 2. Go to the root of ACDNet directory using the terminal.
 3. To download and process ESC-50 dataset, run: ```python common/prepare_dataset.py```
-4. Prepare the validation data, run: ```python common/val_generator```
+4. Prepare the validation data, run: ```python common/val_generator.py```

 *All the required data of ESC-50 for processing `44.1kHz` and `20kHz` are now ready at `datasets/esc50` directory*

 #### A.3 Training ACDNet (PyTorch)
-*There are pretrained models provided inside `torch/resources/pretrained_models` directory thta can be used instead of training a new model.
+*There are pretrained models provided inside `torch/resources/pretrained_models` directory that can be used instead of training a new model.
 The model names are self explanatory.
 There are 5 pretrained ACDNet models validated on 5-folds (5-fold cross validation), 95% Weight pruned and retrained ACDNet model for hybrid pruning, ACDNet20 pruned and fine-tuned (not trained) and ACDNet-20 trained model*

-However, to conduct the training of a brand new ACDNet, run: ```python torch\trainer.py```
+However, to conduct the training of a brand new ACDNet, run: ```python torch/trainer.py```
 ##### Notes
 * Follow on-screen self-explanatory steps
 * To train a brand new ACDNet, please select `training from scratch` option and keep the model path `empty` in the next step.
 * The trained models will be saved at `torch/trained_models directory`
 * The models will have names `YourGivenName_foldNo` on which it was validated.
 * For five fold cross validation, there will be 5 models named accordingly

 #### A.4 Testing ACDNet (PyTorch)